Presented by Howard County Library System and Howard County Public School System

 A coach may serve as coach for only ONE team.

-- Act as communication link between HCLS and team members and parents regarding all information and materials for Battle of the Books, including book and ticket distribution.
+- Act as communication link between HCLS and team members and parents regarding all information and materials for Battle of the Books, including book distribution.

 - Notify HCLS of any special needs of your team members.

 - Ensure that your team’s name has been confirmed by BOB staff in case multiple teams select the same name.